-Where a director has been disqualified, whether that be as a result of Bankruptcy, criminal proceedings, issued disqualification proceedings or following the provision of a Disqualification Undertaking, they are prohibited from acting as a director or acting in the management of any company in the UK.
+Where a director has been disqualified, he/she is prohibited from acting as a director or acting in the management of any company in the UK.

 The statutory prohibition that applies to disqualified directors states as follows: